What is Humulin N?

 Humulin N may also be used for purposes not listed in this medication guide.

-Do not use Humulin N if you are having an episode of hypoglycemia (low blood sugar).
+You should not use Humulin N if you are having an episode of low blood sugar.

 Never share an injection pen or syringe with another person, even if the needle has been changed.